-In evacuation situations the gathering area is: Opposite side of Vaasankatu
+In evacuation situations the gathering area is: Courtyard parking (Domus)

-Back-up gathering area: The neighbouring property
+Back-up gathering area: Interiors of neighbouring properties

 7.4 Fire action guide, when safe exits are blocked

 Sometimes a fire in another location prevents safe exit from the building.
 In these cases it is smartest to stay in a smokeless space and keep all doors and other openings closed.